vim-autoformat/vim-autoformat/README.markdown

 It suffices to make the formatprogram either globally available or to put it in the `formatters/` folder.
 Sometimes alternative installation methods are supported.

-When you have succeed installing the formatters you need, you can format visually selected code with `gq`.
+When you have installed the formatters you need, you can format visually selected code with `gq`.
-For more info type `:help gq`.
 You can also format the whole buffer with the command `:Autoformat`.
 For convenience it is recommended that you assign a key for this, like so: